Can You Keep Your Eyes Open During Red Light Therapy?

 How Does Red Light Therapy Compare to Blue Light for Eye Safety?

-Red light therapy is much safer for the eyes than blue light therapy, especially with long-term exposure.
+- Red light doesn’t hurt your eyes even if used for a long time: Red light therapy is much safer for the eyes than blue light therapy, especially with long-term exposure.
+Its longer wavelength makes it gentler and less likely to cause irritation or harm.

 Is Red Light Therapy Safer for the Eyes Than UV Light?

-Red light therapy is significantly safer for the eyes compared to UV light, which can lead to long-term damage.
+- Red light doesn’t harm the eyes like UV light does: Red light therapy is much safer for the eyes than UV light, which can cause serious long-term damage over time.

 Is Red Light Therapy Safer for the Eyes Than LED Face Masks?